<<a work in progress>>

 in that there now appears to be a fairly detailed church wall on the

-right hand wall, comelete with carvings and windows.
+right hand wall, complete with carvings and windows.
 This used to be

 completely black and bare, with a silhouette gobo of the church focussed

-on it from an orange light above the doorway.
+on it, projected from an orange light above the doorway.
 However, this new church

 wall hides the rest of the route.
 In the original version, the blank

-wall was the neighbouring wall of the property, so the graveyard scene
+wall was the neighbouring wall of the building next door, so the graveyard scene

 is now greatly reduced in its total volume because of it.
 In the original,